wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 It takes in a bit vector and outputs a noisy version with randomly flipped bits.

-Symmetric RAPPOR applies "binary randomized response mechanism" at each coordinate.
+Symmetric RAPPOR applies a binary, randomized response mechanism at each coordinate of the vector.
 Binary randomized response takes in a single bit `x`.
 The bit is flipped to `1 - x` with probability `1 / (exp(EPSILON_0) + 1)`.
+For
-For example, if `EPSILON_0` is configured to be 3, and the input to binary randomized response is a `0`, the bit will be flipped to be 1 with probability `1 / (exp(3) + 1)`, otherwise, it will stay as a `0`.
+example, if `EPSILON_0` is configured to be 3, and the input to binary randomized response is a `0`, the bit will be flipped to be 1 with probability `1 / (exp(3) + 1)`, otherwise, it will stay as a `0`.

-Under OC trust model, by applying binary randomized response with `EPSILON_0` parameter to its measurement, the Client gets `EPSILON_0`-DP with deletion (Definition II.4 of {{EFMR+20}}, and Definition C.1 of {{MJTB+22}}).
+Under the OC trust model, this mechanism provides  `EPSILON_0`-DP with deletion (Definition II.4 of {{EFMR+20}}, and Definition C.1 of {{MJTB+22}}).
 A formal definition of deletion-DP is elaborated in {{rappor-deletion-dp}}.

+> XXX Related to hedging.

 Symmetric RAPPOR generalizes binary randomized response mechanism by applying it independently at all coordinates of a Client's bit vector.
-Under OAMC trust model, it is proven in Appendix C.1.3 of {{MJTB+22}} that strong `(EPSILON, DELTA)`-DP can be achieved by aggregating a batch of noisy Client measurements, each of which is a bit vector with exactly one bit set, and is noised with symmetric RAPPOR.
-The final aggregate result needs to be "debiased" due to the noise added by the Clients.
+Under the OAMC trust model, it is proven in Appendix C.1.3 of {{MJTB+22}} that symmetric RAPPOR provides `(EPSILON, DELTA)`-DP.
+The final aggregate result needs to be debiased due to the noise added by the Clients.
 Although the raw aggregate result is a vector of integers, the debiased aggregate result is a vector of floats, because the best estimate of the true sum depends on `exp(EPSILON_0)`, and generally won't be an integer.

 Since the noise generated by each Client at each coordinate is independent, and as the number of Clients `n` grows, the noise distribution at each coordinate